Order Code: M231MSDS sheet

 |HOMO / LUMO||HOMO = -5.9 eV, LUMO = -3.3 eV |

 |Classification / Family||Polyfluorenes, Benzothiodiazoles, Organic semiconducting materials, Semiconducting polymers, OLED green emitter materials, OLED materials, Organic Photovoltaic materials, Polymer solar cells, OFET materials|

 |Mw||> 240,000 g/mol|

 A widely used green emitting reference polymer for a variety of applications including as an emissive species in OLEDs , an approximately balanced p-type and n-type polymer for OFETs and light emitting transistors as well as being used a polymeric accepter for OPVs .
 The deep lying HOMO and LUMO levels (5.9 / 3.3 eV) make it air stable while the liquid-crystalline and beta phases make it widely used for basic research purposes.

 |Max.
 Current Efficiency||17.9 cd/A|

 |Max.
 Power Efficiency||16.6 lm W−1|

-For a high efficiency green OLED we recommend blending F8 with F8BT with the below specifications.
-This ink can then be applied either in air or in a glovebox with little difference in performance provided exposure time and light levels are minimised.
+For a high efficiency green OLED we recommend blending F8 (PFO) with F8BT with the below specifications.
+This ink can then be deposited either in air or in a glovebox with little difference in performance, provided that the exposure time and light levels are minimised.
 For more details see our fabrication guide.